Summer Intensive Staff & Faculty

 Housing Staff

-If you are interested in being a resident assistant during the Summer Intensive Program, application packets are now available here.
-Resident Assistants cannot be enrolled in the program but may have access to take classes as health and safety policies and their schedule allows.
+Applications are closed for the 2025 Summer Intensive Program.
+If you are interested in being a resident assistant during the 2026 Summer Intensive Program, application packets will be available here next winter.
+Resident Assistants cannot be enrolled in the program but may have access to take classes as health and safety policies as their schedule allows.